FornaxA/cevap-doc/tokens/UseCases_tokens_Create-Management-Tokens.md

 [back to main page](README.md)

-## Case "Create the DarkMatter token with a provable max of 71.000 coins"
+## Case "Create management tokens"

-**Scenario**: The ionomy team wants to create and distribute the XDM token according to the IEO
+**Scenario**: Create and distribute the XDM token according to the IEO

-**Feature**: Management Tokens can be created when the Token Management Key is available
+**Feature**: Create the Management Tokens which enable regular token operations

 **Actor**: The Token Management Key owner

 **Summary**:

-Before regular users can create tokens using XDM, the following Management Tokens must be available:
+Before regular token operation is enabled, the following Management Tokens must be available:
 - The Magic token group, which will replace the Token Management Key
 - The DarkMatter token group, which users will need to spend as a fee
 - The Atom token group, because Atom token owners will receive part of the DarkMatter fees